 You might be a company whose noticed someone copying you.
 Or you could have received a letter claiming that you have copied someone else.

 Either way, intellectual property (IP) infringement can be complex for non-legal people to understand.

 What kind of things does IP cover?

 Intellectual property covers a wide range of different intangible assets.
 You can read more about these here.
-But for the sake of simplicity: intellectual property includes things like: trademarks, copyright, patents, design rights (and a lot more).
+Put simply: intellectual property includes things like: trademarks, copyright, patents, design rights (and a lot more).

-When IP is used without consent; this is called intellectual property infringement.
-This is damaging as infringers often make money off of a businesses’ hard work – without the owner getting what they’re owed for it..
+When IP is used without consent; it is called intellectual property infringement.
+This is damaging as infringers often make money off of a business’ hard work – without the owner getting what they’re owed for using it.

 Often when infringement occurs; there is some overlap.
 For example, in copying your new technology; an infringer may have copied a design and a patent.
 Or by copying your brand, an infringer may have copied a trademark and also passed themselves off as you.
 For this reason it’s important to get advice from specialist experts – as they are the only ones who understand all of the issues you might face.

 Intellectual property: don’t DIY

 It is very important to make sure that you are careful in accusing others of infringement.
-Many areas of intellectual property legislation include “threats” provisions.
+Many areas of intellectual property legislation include “threats” rules.
 These ensure those who falsely accuse others of infringement can face court action themselves.
 This is because false accusations (and actions that result) can really damage businesses.
 Equally if you feel you’re being falsely accused it’s important to know definitively that you are in the right.
 Only a intellectual property solicitor can tell you this.

 Each area also has it’s own legal rules which determine what infringement is; and what occurs as a result.
 So it is important to be sure of what to do when this affects you.

 If you’re being infringed, or have been accused of infringement seek legal advice straight away.
-Too many people go it alone and end up putting themselves in a far more; difficult, dangerous (and costly) position.
+Too many people go it alone and end up putting themselves in a far more; difficult, dangerous, stressful (and costly) position.